programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 ## What is an API?

 If you've heard the term API before, chances are it's been used not to refer to APIs in general, but instead to a specific kind of API, the web API.
 A web API allows for information or functionality to be manipulated by other programs via the internet.
 For example, with Twitter's web API, you can write a program in a language like Python or Javascript that can perform tasks such as favoriting tweets or collecting tweet metadata.
-Web APIs are often called HTTP or REST APIs, terms which have specific technical meanings but which generally refer to the same concept.

 In programming more generally, the term API, short for Application Programming Interface, refers to a part of a computer program designed to be used or manipulated by another program, as opposed to an interface designed to be used or manipulated by a human.
 Computer programs frequently need to communicate amongst themselves or with the underlying operating system, and APIs are one way they do it.
-In this tutorial, however, we'll be using the term API to refer specifically to web APIs.b
+In this tutorial, however, we'll be using the term API to refer specifically to web APIs.

 ## When to Create an API